Inclusion, Learning Support & EAL

 You will see learning that will amaze you, no matter what your child’s ability or challenge.
 Wherever you think your child might be in any subject or area, we will assure you that they will do better than you can ever imagine possible.Every child deserves to be amazed.

-The NIS Student Support Team provides support for children of determination (special needs).
-The team ensures that the academic, social, emotional and behavioral needs of students are being met.
+The Inclusion Department provides support for children of determination (additional learning needs).
+Team members ensure that the academic, social, emotional and behavioral needs of all our children are being met.

 The Student Support Team provides specialist support to students in various ways:

 - Individualized Education Plans (IEP) that specify the structure of support, category of eligibility, the student’s areas of need and strength, and interventions and goals.

 - Tiered levels of support based on the student’s response to interventions.

 - Specialized in-class support and modifications that are tailored to the child’s individual needs.

 - A variety of assessment methods to monitor performance and progress.